Seeking Appointments is Costing You Sales, by Sharon-Drew Morgen

 By contacting people with only a sales hat on, before they’ve

-• recognized the full set of criteria that defines their problem,
+• recognized the criteria that defines their problem,

 • tried familiar workarounds,